 - Have traffic forecasts which are difficult to predict

-- Revenues usually collected directly from motorists through toll gates but sometimes there are no toll gates and the government authority pays the operator with a shadow toll arrangement
+- Revenues usually collected directly from motorists through tolls.
+These usually go to the operator but sometimes they are transferred to the government who reimburses the operator with an availability arrangement.
+If there are no toll gates the government authority pays the operator with either a) shadow tolls or b) an availability arrangement

 - Serve a market which is price elastic.
 The usage will depend on the toll rate and the model should include a formula for the usage which contains an elasticity factor